-Faculty: Mary E. Ambery, Michelle Brune, Charlotte Cervantes, HJ Cho, Tammy Davis, Anthony Faber, Patricia Farrish, Sara Garner, Allie Grotts, Billie Holshouser, Lee Anne Lambert, Carol Nesler, Joel Ramdial, Sharo Shafaie, Sara Starbuck, Angie Stiegemeyer, Francis Tayie, Molly Timlin, Victor Wilburn,
+Faculty: Mary E. Ambery, Nicole Beaton, Shelba Branscum, Michelle Brune, Charlotte Cervantes, HJ Cho, Tammy Davis, Anthony Faber, Patricia Farrish, Sara Garner, Allie Helfrich, Billie Holshouser, Lee Anne Lambert, Carol Nesler, Joel Ramdial, Sharo Shafaie, Sara Starbuck, Angie Stiegemeyer, Francis Tayie, Molly Timlin committed to an interdisciplinary model of education and performance.

-The Department of Human Environmental Studies offers a wide variety of programs and four year degree programs that prepare professionals in social services, health, education and business.
-The department is committed to an interdisciplinary model of education and performance.
 Programs in child development and family studies plus a minor in gerontology are available for those interested in human relationships.
+The Family Studies Program is a nationally certified program through the National Council on Family Relations (CFLE).
 All programs include student involvement with model facilities.
 The Associate's degree in Child Care and Guidance was the first such program offered in Missouri.

+The Department of Human Environmental Studies offers a wide variety of programs and four year degree programs that prepare professionals in social services, health, education and business.
+The department is